Click Here for the 41st Annual New York Course Preview Brochure

 New York, NY 10036

-Click here for Booth reservations and Sponsorship opportunities.
+Click here for exhibit booth reservations and sponsorship opportunities

 Doris C. Barnie GI Nurses and Associates Course

-This educational activity has been submitted to the Society of Gastroenterology Nurses and Associates, Inc. for approval.
-The Society of Gastroenterology Nurses and Associates, Inc. is accredited as an approver of continuing nursing education by the American Nurses Credentialing Center’s Commission on Accreditation.
+This activity has been submitted to the Northeast Multi-State Division (NE-MSD) for approval to award contact hours.
+Northeast Multi-State Division is accredited as an approver of continuing nursing education by the American Nurses Credentialing Center’s Commission on Accreditation.

 16 Contact Hours Pending